apt-007/AutorizePro/README_en.md

 ![image](https://github.com/user-attachments/assets/e61f8069-f775-419d-b020-37d0f0ee1227)

 # 🧿 AutorizePro (AI Analysis Module is Live ❤️‍🔥):
 ### One-Sentence Introduction: AutorizePro is an innovative Burp plugin with a built-in AI analysis module, specialized in authorization bypass detection.
-(Updated every weekend, welcome to Star🌟 to keep track of the latest version of the project features)
+(The tool has helped multiple bounty hunters find vulnerabilities，updated every weekend, welcome to Star🌟 to keep track of the latest version of the project features)

 > **🟣️ When the AI feature is disabled, it uses the standard detection logic.
 AI analysis is optional but highly recommended.
 Due to the diverse nature of API responses, rule-based logic often falls short.
 Enabling AI analysis significantly improves efficiency and accuracy.
 Time is precious, so let AI handle repetitive and time-consuming tasks.
 Start discovering vulnerabilities at ten times the speed!**